JohnEarnest/Decker/docs/decker.md

 - Keys are coerced to strings.
 - Since it has a special meaning (above), the key `"keys"` cannot be used for storing data.
-- Values must be recursively composed of JSON-compatible data: numbers, strings, lists, and dictionaries with string keys.
+- Values must be recursively composed of LOVE-compatible data: numbers, strings, lists, dictionaries, tables, or _Image_, _Sound_, or _Array_ interfaces.
 Other values will be converted to nil.
 - Setting a value to nil will remove the key-value binding from storage.

 Prototype Interface